 Questions to Ponder:

-• If you would like to find out more about facilitating a Listen to My Life group or find out about our free monthly facilitator circle calls, email us.
+- If you would like to find out more about facilitating a Listen to My Life group, you may email us or go the Facilitator tab on our website.

 As a spiritual growth life coach, Deitra’s mission is to encourage women to deepen their intimacy with God through keeping company with Jesus.
 She loves using the Listen to My Life visual maps to facilitate self-awareness and God-awareness in small groups of passionate women so they can unleash their God-given potential, live out who God has created them to be and do what He’s called them to do.
 She also offers monthly “Get Away with God” contemplative retreats in her home as well as PrayerArt Journaling Workshops to connect to God through creativity.
 Deitra’s writings can also be found at www.closerstill.org and www.shoemaker4him.blogspot.com.
 For more information on Listen to My Life, go to www.onelifemaps.com.